aws-samples/multi-account-security-assessment-via-prowler/ProwlerAssessmentProcedure.md

 11. Cleanup the deployment
     If this Prowler deploy is not going to be utilized for future assessments, clean up the environment by deleting all Stacks and StackSets associated with this deployment.

-## Appendix
+## **Appendix**

+### **Script Variables**

-1. The /usr/local/prowler/prowler_scan.sh script drives the behavior of the Prowler based assessment.
-The default design is to generate a list of all AWS accounts within the AWS Organization and to scan up to 8 at a time including all regions within the account.
+The /usr/local/prowler/prowler_scan.sh script drives the behavior of the Prowler based assessment.
+The default design is to generate a list of all AWS accounts within the AWS Organization and to scan up to 12 at a time including all regions within the account.
 This may not serve every use case and tunable variables have been included at the top of the script to allow for modification of this behavior.

 - PARALLELISM: Can be tuned to specify how many accounts to assess simultaneously.
-The instance size must be adjusted appropriately.
-Be aware of AWS Account level EC2 API throttling limits and to execute this script in an account with minimal workloads. r6i.xlarge can sustain 12 parallel assessments.
-Utilize appropriately sized EC2 instance (10=r6i.large,12=r6i.xlarge, 14-18=r6i.2xlarge)
+The instance size must be adjusted appropriately. r6i.xlarge can sustain 12 parallel assessments.
 - AWSACCOUNT_LIST: Specify the accounts to be assessed using one of the supported methods:
   - Use the keyword allaccounts to generate a list of all accounts in the AWS Org
   - Use the keyword inputfile to read in AWS Account IDs from a file (If using this mode, must also set AWSACCOUNT_LIST_FILE)
   - Use a space separated list of AWS Account IDs
 - AWSACCOUNT_LIST_FILE: If using AWSACCOUNT_LIST="inputfile", specify the path to the file
         >Note: If the file is located in the /use/local/prowler directory, specify the filename, else specify the full path.
 Account IDs can be specified on one line (space separated) or one Account ID per line
 - REGION_LIST: Specify regions (SPACE DELIMITED) if you wish to assess specific AWS regions or leave allregions to include all AWS regions.
 - IAM_CROSS_ACCOUNT_ROLE: The IAM Role name created for cross account access
 - ACCOUNTID_WITH_NAME: By default, the value is true, the value of ACCOUNT_NUM column in the final report is populated with Account Name in the format \<AccountId-AccountName\>.
 Changing the value to false will produce the report with ACCOUNT_NUM=\<AccountId\>.
 - S3_BUCKET: The S3 bucket which will be used for Prowler report upload
 - CONSOLIDATED_REPORT: The name of the output report which does not have any grep filtering performed
     The extension used is .txt, as 'CSV' output is semicolon delimited via Prowler and this makes it easier to work with Excel
 - CONSOLIDATED_REPORT_FILTERED: The name of the output report which does have grep filtering performed to remove common errors.
     The extension used is .txt, as 'CSV' output is semicolon delimited via Prowler and this makes it easier to work with Excel
     This file is recommended to be used for reporting as know errors are removed and provide cleaner output
 - The prowler command within the for loop can also be tuned to meet the needs of the assessment.
     "pipenv run prowler -R arn:aws-partition:iam::$ACCOUNTID:role/$IAM_CROSS_ACCOUNT_ROLE -M csv json -T 43200 --verbose | tee output/stdout-$ACCOUNTID.txt 1>/dev/null"

+### **Update Components**

+Code updates are made to the GitHub repos to add new functionality and correct potential issues.
+In order to pull these updates into an existing deployment, steps are provided below:
+    - Prowler and dependencies
+        - pip3 install --upgrade prowler
+    - prowler_scan.sh script
+        - cd /usr/local/prowler
+        - git stash
+        - git pull
+        - git stash pop

+### **Resource Estimates**

-2. Resource estimates: 10 parallel scans with r6.large ($3/day), 12 parallel scans with r6i.xlarge ($6/day), 14-18 parallel scans with r6i.2xlarge ($12/day).
+10 parallel scans with r6.large ($3/day), 12 parallel scans with r6i.xlarge ($6/day), 14-18 parallel scans with r6i.2xlarge ($12/day).
 Prowler v3 utilizes more memory than CPU and while a swap file has been added as a buffer, total memory of the EC shouldn't be used over 90%.

+### **Output Options**

-3. HTML files are output during the Prowler assessment and may be used as an alternative to the CSV.
+HTML files are output during the Prowler assessment and may be used as an alternative to the CSV.
 Due to the nature of HTML, they are not concatenated, processed, nor used directly in this procedure, however may be useful for individual account report review.

+### **Output Filtering**

-4. If the results contain "Access Denied" errors, you will want to remove them from the findings before processing.
+If the results contain "Access Denied" errors, you will want to remove them from the findings before processing.
 The errors are typically due to external influencing permissions which blocked Prowler from assessing a particular resource.
 For example, some checks fail when reviewing Control Tower buckets "Access Denied getting bucket location for aws-controltower-logs-XXXXXXXXXXXX."
 These error messages should be removed from the consolidated output CSV file and then copied into the excel sheet.

 How to filter results by removing rows which contain a pattern and outputting the results to a new file:

 - Linux/Mac:

     ```bash
     grep -v -i "Access Denied getting bucket" myoutput.csv > myoutput_modified.csv
     ```

 - Windows: (PowerShell)

     ```powershell
     Select-String -Path myoutput.csv -Pattern 'Access Denied getting bucket' -NotMatch > myoutput_modified.csv
     ```

 **Multiple patterns can be matched and processed at the same time:**

 - Linux/Mac: (Grep uses an escaped pipe)

     ```bash
     grep -v -i 'Access Denied getting bucket\|Access Denied Trying to Get' myoutput.csv > myoutput_modified.csv
     ```

 - Windows: (PowerShell: Select-String uses a comma)

     ```powershell
     Select-String -Path myoutput.csv -Pattern 'Access Denied getting bucket', 'Access Denied Trying to Get' -NotMatch > myoutput_modified.csv
     ```

+### **Account Scanning Options**

-5. Single Threaded multi-account scanning:
+- Single Threaded multi-account scanning:
     >Gather a list of all accounts in the AWS Org and execute Prowler in a loop for all accounts stored in env variable ACCOUNTS_IN_ORGS
     Note: "aws organizations list-accounts" can only be run in the management account or an AWS account which has been delegated admin (CloudFormation StackSet/IAM Access Analyzer/etc)